neerajbhakuni/nyTimesApp/README.md

 ## The New York Times App

-The New York Times app whichs show the list of Most Popular NY articles and on click of article it will take user to detail page of the article.
+The New York Times app which show the list of Most Popular NY articles and on click of article it will take user to detail page of the article.

 ### `Home Page`